Brand Strategy & Positioning

 Can a company change its brand architecture?

 Companies can change their architecture, but it is a major strategic undertaking.
-This often happens after mergers, acquisitions, or a significant pivot in business strategy.
+This often happens after mergers, acquisitions, or a significant business strategy pivot.
 It requires careful planning and communication.

 Creative Director & Brand Strategist